 Meatloaf has gotten a bad reputation over the years.
-Memories of dried out meatloaf, drowned in burnt ketchup, are the images that pop into Justin’s mind whenever I suggest meatloaf for dinner.
+Memories of dried out loaves drowned in burnt ketchup, are the images that pop into Justin’s mind whenever I suggest it for dinner.
 It has taken some time to convince him that not all meatloaf is like that.

 Fortunately, he has on open mind and was willing to give it a go.
 And what do you know, he liked it!
-It reminds me of a commercial from years back, probably around the same time period as the memories of bad meatloaf.
+It reminds me of a commercial from years back, probably around the same time period as the bad memories.

-The good news about meatloaf, is that you can be creative.
-If you have leftover vegetables that you are not sure what to do with, cut them up and put them in the meatloaf.
+The good news is that you can be creative.
+If you have leftover vegetables that you are not sure what to do with, cut them up and put them in.
 Meatloaf is also great for the 1/4 jar of pasta sauce that has not been used up yet.

 One of the best things to do with leftover meatloaf, is of course, a cold meatloaf sandwich.
 I absolutely loved those as a kid.
 All you need is some mayonnaise and bread, and well, leftover meatloaf.

-So go ahead and give meatloaf another go, it is a comfort food that is perfect for those cool fall nights that are just starting.
+So go ahead and give it another go, it is a comfort food that is perfect for those cool fall nights that are just starting.

 This is a great recipe for a second chance dish.
 You can be creative with the vegetables and/or sauce that goes into or on top of the meatloaf.